Combining quality and experience to ensure you keep your smile for life.

 - Stop jawbone deterioration: When you’re missing teeth, the jaw doesn’t have the support it needs, so it starts to deteriorate.
 In turn, this creates a sunken look, making your face appear saggy.
-Dental implants mimic the tooth root, giving the stabilization your jawbone needs and stopping the deterioration process.
+Dental implants mimic the tooth root, giving your jawbone the stabilization it needs and stops the deterioration process.

 Root canals are the last line of defense to save your natural tooth.
 If the tooth nerve (also known as the pulp) becomes severely damaged or infected, your Redmond dentist is able to use root canal therapy to save your tooth.
 This includes:

 - Removing the infected pulp